-Whispering Ranch Electrification and Roadway Improvement Efforts
+Whispering Ranch Electrification Efforts

 A Bit of the History on Electricity

 When Whispering Ranch was initially platted as a subdivision, there were glorious plans for this to be an oasis in the desert.
 From the promotional literature I have seen, there were supposed to be lakes, golf courses, shopping centers, hospitals, etc. This was planned to be a "Sun City" environment - just a little farther out.
 Well, that never happened.
-Nor did the power grid that was promised by Arizona Public Service as a part of his subdivision development. for years, civilization was still some 20 to 30 miles away in Wickenburg or in Sun City.
+Nor did the power grid that was promised by Arizona Public Service as a part of this subdivision development.
+For years, civilization was still some 20 to 30 miles away in Wickenburg or in Sun City.
 And a lot of the local residents liked it just fine exactly that way.
 If they did move out here it was to get away from all of the city insanity.
 And since hardly anybody moved out here, why would the power company go to the expense of pulling in power lines ? ?
 This makes perfect business sense from their standpoint.
-But no progress after 40 years ? ?
+But no progress after 50 years ? ?
 With all of the growth that is obvious to everyone else in the planning offices in the cities, County and State, it seems like power would be an obvious need.
 But, no progress to date.
 Something is amiss.

 Then, back in the mid 1990's there was the need by Salt River Project (SRP - the other large power provider company in the area) to run a 500 KV Transmission line right through the middle of Whispering Ranch.
 Being a public utility company with money, political influence and good attorneys, they got their way, and the power lines went through.
 But they did make the promise that if the residents went along with having these transmission lines come through, that Salt River Project would provide electrical service for the residents.
 That was 13 years ago.
 The power lines came through, and residents awaited the promised arrival of power.
 Nothing yet.
-Maybe they (SRP) forgot to tell the Residents that since this area has been assigned to Arizona Public Service Company by the Arizona Corporation Commission (years ago) that they can't come into the area - unless the Corporation Commission gives them the green light.
+Maybe they (SRP) forgot to tell the Residents that since this area has been assigned to Arizona Public Service Company by the Arizona Corporation Commission (years ago) that they can't come into the area to provide electrical service - unless the Corporation Commission gives them the green light.
 So once again, something is amiss.

 So, after being passed over for more years than anyone wants to recount, we are finally attempting to assemble citizens to make their voices heard on this issue.
 We know this is going to be a difficult task, so we are moving forward in stages.
 Our first effort was to get the attention of the Arizona Corporation Commission, the State agency that is charged with regulating public utility companies.
 The second stage is to contact the families that live in Whispering Ranch and let them know what we are doing and asking that these residents that want to get power to their property contact Arizona Public Service and the Arizona Corporation Commission by phone, e-mail and letters.
 All we want to know is why this is such a problem.
 It seems like everybody else can get electrical service - a lot farther out in even more remote rural areas - so why can't we get any attention in this matter after all these years.
 The third effort will be directed to the property owners who own property in Whispering Ranch to ask that they too become a part of this campaign by calling, e-mailing and writing as well.
 Hopefully we will soon be able to have another "Tent Event" meeting and have the decision makers present to ask specific questions.